Some of the highlights

 Role play about our green future

-The role play "Changing the Game" was played in the middle of Explore-tent, which was the universe at the festival focused on showing a world of many options for a green future – both through the exhibition, interviews, talks, films and interaction with audience.
+The participatory role play “Changing the Game” was played in the middle of Explore-tent, which was a space at the festival focused on imagining a green future – through exhibitions, interviews, talks, films and interaction with audience.

 CO2PENHAGEN Cycle Parade and Mr. Green